 The date

-The date on which the permission letter for leave from work is written should also be featured in the letter.
+The date on which it is written should also be featured in the letter.

 The manager/supervisor/HR staff’s information